Activities

 Our two labyrinths allow walkers to experience very different patterns.

 Our indoor labyrinth is a Petite Chartres pattern, a smaller version of the 12th century labyrinth on the floor of the Chartres Cathedral in France.
-The outdoor labyrinth is the older, Cretan pattern.
-The indoor labyrinth is only set up for the public labyrinth walks and other special events.
+The indoor labyrinth is only set up for occasional public labyrinth walks and other special events.

 What is a labyrinth?
 Unlike mazes which are puzzles with many possible choices, a labyrinth is a single path which winds into the center and out again.